Yep, today we’re talking pot and how to trade marijuana stocks.

 By now, you might be excited to dive right in and start looking for a few exciting pot-stock trade setups.

-There are a lot of pot stocks out there … Some are heading up in price and some are heading down.
-Here are a few interesting pot stocks to check out.
+There are a lot of marijuana stocks to invest in and even more that you can actively trade … Some are heading up in price and some are heading down.
+Here’s a list of ten interesting pot stocks to check out.

 Aurora Cannabis (NYSE: ACB)